 Local Government Finance Circular 9/2020 sets out further guidance covering eligibility for phase 2 of the grant funding schemes.

 There has been a focus on retail, hospitality, leisure across the UK, and, in Scotland, on airports.
 There is also a focus on supporting small businesses.
-In Scotland this includes businesses which claim rural relief, or which are eligible for SBBS but in receipt of Nursery Relief, Disabled Relief, Business Growth Accelerator Relief, Fresh Start, Discretionary Sports Relief or Enterprise Areas Relief.
+In Scotland this includes businesses which claim rural relief, or which are eligible for SBBS but in receipt of Nursery Relief, Disabled Relief, Business Growth Accelerator Relief, Fresh Start, Sports Relief, Charitable Rate Relief or Enterprise Areas Relief.
 In England, rural businesses are eligible for grant funding, and nursery businesses (for whom there is no existing relief scheme in England) will receive a 100% rates relief in 2020-21.